Adult Religious Education

 Great Decisions Discussion Group

-(Great Decisions was formed in 1919 after World War I, when it was felt that as the U.S. was the world leader, its citizenry should be aware of what is happening around the world.
+Great Decisions was formed after World War I, when it was felt that as the U.S. was the world leader, its citizenry should be aware of what is happening around the world.
 The Foreign Policy Association was formed and it developed the framework for Great Decisions.
 Today there are hundreds, if not thousands, of local groups throughout the country using a curriculum from the Foreign Policy Association.
-All of the Great Decisions groups study the same topics.)
+All of the Great Decisions groups study the same topics.
+This year, 2023, was Manatee UU Fellowship’s 27th year as a host, with sessions held in February and March.

 Chair: Bill Hayes